LeadWoods0902/DandD_Nightmare_Plague/Quests/Individual/Past within the Present/Seram's Quest.md

-Revolves around [[Seram Dos]] affair and the discovery of an ancient plot.
+Revolves around [[Seram Dos]]'s affair and the discovery of an ancient plot.